AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/workfront.md

 ---
 keywords: Experience Platform;home;popular topics;
 title: Create an Adobe Workfront source connection in the UI
-description:
+description: This tutorial provides steps to create an Adobe Workfront source connection to bring your Workfront data to Adobe Experience Platform using the user interface.
 ---
 # Create an Adobe Workfront source connection in the UI

-This tutorial provides steps for creating an Adobe Workfront source connection in the UI to bring Adobe Workfront data into Adobe Experience Platform.
+This tutorial provides steps to create an Adobe Workfront source connection to bring your Workfront data to Adobe Experience Platform using the user interface.

 ## Getting started